Semimartingale decomposition of convex functions of continuous semimartingales by Brownian perturbation: Piecewise linear convex functions and Meyer-Tanaka formula

-{ {\bf 4 Piecewise linear convex functions and Meyer-Tanaka formula}}
+\section{Piecewise linear convex functions and Meyer-Tanaka formula}

 In this section we start our analysis of the martingale part of $f(X)$.
-However instead of treating the case of a general convex $f$ we first prove Theorem 1 in a special case when $f$ is piecewise linear.
-Recall the simple one-dimensional example of $f(x)=\vert x\vert$.
-Suppose $X$ is a continuous martingale with canonical decomposition $X_t=X_0+M_t+A_t$.
-Then we cannot apply the usual It\^{o}'s formula to $f(X)$ since $f$ is not differentiable at $x=0$ and so $df/dx$ is not well defined at the origin.
-The way around this problem is to choose the gradient at the origin from a set of possible subgradients ranging from -1 to +1.
-This is exactly what the {\it Meyer-Tanaka formula} does (Tanaka formula, if $X=B$ is a standard Brownian motion.)
+However, instead of treating the case of a general convex function $f$, we first prove Theorem 1 in a special case when $f$ is piecewise linear.
+Using the Meyer-Tanaka formula, we will verify that any piecewise linear convex function of a continuous semimartingale is itself a continuous semimartingale and find the martingale part of the decomposition explicitly.

+This result, although not essential, is a nice warm-up before we start dealing with a more general situation in the sections to follow.
+We refer reader to \cite[Ch.
+VI.1]{revuz.yor} for a detailed discussion of classical Tanaka and It\^{o}-Tanaka formulas (for $d=1$).
+One might also find a discussion of convex functions in \cite[Appendix \S 3]{revuz.yor} useful.